Flank/flank-dashboard/docs/19_feature_design_template.md

 The Security section purposes to describe how users data is secured.
 This is related to all data that users provide and application then stores in the [Database](#database) or using 3rd-party services.
 This section should contain the following information:

 - how data is secured from the insufficient access;
-- how a user can gain an access to their data (authentication/authorization, user's scope, etc.);
+- how a user can gain access to their data (authentication/authorization, user's scope, etc.);
 - how data is encrypted and what exactly the stored information is encrypted (consider the same data described in both [Database](#database) and [Privacy](#privacy) sections).

 ### Program